 Germany is a country of innovation, researchers and scientists are needed on a big scale.
-These particularly applicable for Physicists, chemists, and biologists.
-The chemical industry is particularly developed in Germany.
+It’s particularly applicable for physicists, chemists, and biologists.
+The chemical industry, for example, is highly developed in Germany.

 Professions in High Demand in Germany

-There are some academic occupations in Germany which are particularly in high demand.
+There are some academic occupations in Germany that are particularly in high demand.
 Although the biggest part of free job positions is reserved for skilled trade professionals (around 70%).

 The gap in specialists for so-called STEM professions (Science, Technology, Engineering, Mathematics) increased to 338,000 specialists, 42,000 more than a year ago.
 Only 15% of all STEM experts in Germany are women.

 These experts are especially important for the German economy since they work in leading and innovative German industries and, therefore, generate a lot of added value.